Jack Cafferty: Bush administration

 Cafferty initially supported the 2003 invasion of Iraq.
 He says he "bought the whole song and dance about WMDs.
 I was caught up in the national hysteria that followed 9/11, and was captive to the political manipulation, if you will, that took place in all of us."
-He revised his position when the Downing Street memo was leaked in 2005 and has since become a harsh critic of the administration.
+He revised his position when the Downing Street memo was leaked in 2005 and became a harsh critic of the administration.

 On the Iraq War, Cafferty stated, "The Bush administration used 9/11 as an excuse to start the war in Iraq.
 People make a lot of money during wartime – $600 billion we've spent there so far – and a lot of that money has gone to friends of the administration, and of course there is all that oil.
 I don't think for a single second there was anything honorable about the decision to invade a sovereign country.
 They had nothing to do with 9/11 and had done nothing to the United States.
 But hey... what do I know?"

 On February 15, 2006, when Fox News Channel commentator Brit Hume interviewed Vice-President Dick Cheney after he had shot Harry Whittington in a hunting accident, Cafferty remarked, "I would guess it didn't exactly represent a profile in courage for the vice-president to wander over there to the F-word network for a sitdown with Brit Hume.
 I mean, that's a little like Bonnie interviewing Clyde, ain't it?"
 As this is a common euphemism used at CNN to refer to Rupert Murdoch's network, Cafferty later clarified: "Get your mind out of the gutter.
 The F-word is Fox."

 Cafferty was reprimanded by the president of CNN when he called Donald Rumsfeld "an obnoxious jerk and war criminal" on the eve of the 2006 midterm election.
 He made an on-air acknowledgment of having "stepped over the line", but later told the interviewer, "I will go to my grave as Jack Cafferty, private citizen, believing that these people committed war crimes."

 On August 19, 2008, he wrote an article comparing John McCain to George W. Bush, concluding that "I fear to the depth of my being that John McCain is just like him."